CSS Grid vs Flexbox: When to Use Each Layout System

 Reach for Grid when your layout is two-dimensional or structure-driven:

-- Dashboards — widgets of different sizes arranged in a grid.
+- Dashboards, made of widgets of different sizes arranged in a grid.

-- Magazine layouts — items spanning multiple rows or columns.
+- Magazine layouts, with items spanning multiple rows or columns.

 Using Grid and Flexbox Together

-- Use Grid for the page layout — defining the header, sidebar, main content area, and footer.
+- Use Grid for the page layout to define the header, sidebar, main content area, and footer.

-- Use Flexbox inside components — aligning items within the navbar, arranging buttons, centering card content.
+- Use Flexbox inside componentsto align items within the navbar, arrange buttons, and center card content.

 /* Page layout: Grid */